Estimation and Inference for Policy Relevant Treatment Effects: Large Sample Theory for Inference

 \section{Large Sample Theory for Inference}

-In this section, we investigate the large sample theory for the double debiased estimators, $\hat\theta$ and $\widehat{PRTE}$, defined in (\ref{eq:double_debiased_theta}) and (\ref{eq:double_debiased_prte}), respectively.
+In this section, we investigate the large sample theory for the double debiased estimators, $\hat\theta$ and $\widehat{PRTE}$, defined in \eqref{eq:double_debiased_theta} and \eqref{eq:double_debiased_prte}, respectively.
 To this end, we formally present and discuss relevant assumptions.
+First, we consider a counterfactual policy $P^\ast$ satisfying the following conditions.

+\begin{assumption} The support of $P^\ast$ is a subset of the support of $P$.
+The cumulative distribution function of $P^\ast$ is absolutely continuous with the Lebesgue measure. \end{assumption}

+Recall that many treatment parameters can be represented in terms of the MTE in similar manners to the PRTE -- see \citet{heckman/vytlacil:2005}.
+Assumption \ref{assn:pstar} rules out some of the parameters such as $ATT$, $ATU$, $ATE$, $LATE\left(x\right)$, and $TUT\left(x\right)$.

-First, assume that all the preliminary parameter components of the orthogonal moment function are identified in the following sense. \begin{assumption} $\gamma$ is identifiable, and the following matrix is invertible:
+Second, assume that all the preliminary parameter components of the orthogonal moment function are identified in the following sense.